-Amounts disclosed for both 2017/18 and 2016/17 in the table above are EU-IFRS amounts.
+Amounts disclosed for the six months ended 30 September 2019 and the years ended 31 March 2019 and 31 March 2018 in the table above are EU-IFRS amounts.

 Appointed Business and Permitted Non-Appointed Business

 The Appointed Business comprises the regulated activities of TWUL as defined in Condition A of its Licence.
 These are activities necessary in order for TWUL to fulfil the function and duties of a water and sewerage undertaker under the WIA.